Washington Stars: History

 Founded in the spring of 1987 as F.C.
 Washington, the team grew out of the Fairfax Spartans which won the 1986 National Amateur Cup.
 The team, headed by president Gordon Bradley and located in Fairfax, Virginia, hired John Kerr, Sr. as head coach on June 24, 1987.
 Coach Bradley was the coach of George Mason University (GMU) at that time.
-Two of their players, Kent Shiffert and Chris Myers were recruited from GMU.
+Two of their players, Kent Shiffert and Chris Maier were recruited from GMU.
 The team played its first game on July 26, 1987 against the Canadian Pan American soccer team.
 In March 1988, the team became a charter member of the third American Soccer League under the name Washington Stars.
 The team joined the American Professional Soccer League in 1990 when the ASL merged with the Western Soccer League.
 After the 1990 season, the team merged into the Maryland Bays.
 The team played at stadiums at Fairfax High School and W.T.
-Woodson High School in Fairfax, VA.
+Woodson High School in Fairfax, Virginia.

-Bruce Murray, a member of the US National Team who earned 88 caps had a hand in both US goals at the 1990 World Cup (a goal against Austria and an assist against Czechoslovakia), played for the Stars in all three seasons.
+Bruce Murray, a member of the U.S. National Team who earned 88 caps had a hand in both US goals at the 1990 World Cup (a goal against Austria and an assist against Czechoslovakia), played for the Stars in all three seasons.